dclong/blog/outdated/content/2016-05-31-rename-tips.markdown

 fragmentary and immature notes/thoughts of the author.
 Please read with your own judgement!
 **

+It is suggested that you use Python script to rename files in batch.

 Change names of `.txt` files to lowercase.
 ```bash